mekinsie/portfolio-react/README.md

 ## Description

-_This portfolio contains an about me, background, list of current works, and my contact information.
+_This portfolio contains an about me, list of current works, and my contact information.
 I created it to showcase my skills as a developer and designer._

 ## Setup/Installation Requirements
 * _My portfolio can be viewed <a href="http://www.mekinsie.com/" target="_blank">here</a>._